-Based on the data structure, multi-resolution schemes can be divided into regular schemes [16] (e.g., octrees) and irregular schemes [15] (e.g., adaptively refined meshes).
+Multi-resolution approaches have been introduced to improve the rendering speed as well as the quality of the data representation adaptively while minimizing the memory overhead [Sam05].
+Based on the data structure, multiresolution schemes can be divided into regular schemes [LHJ99] (e.g., octrees) and irregular schemes [KSH03] (e.g., adaptively refined meshes).
 Our scheme adopts concepts from both classes.
 It is a multi-level hierarchy where the first level represents the coarse resolution and has a regular representation.
 Additional levels encode the errors and are refined adaptively.
 The structure of the refined cells is again regular.

-The proper continuous interpolation between different octree levels has remained a challenge in multiresolution volume rendering.
-Beyer at al. [5] minimize rendering artifacts between block-boundaries by overlapping data blocks.
-Ljung et al. [17] propose a multiresolution interblock interpolation that permits extreme changes in resolution across block boundaries.
-All these approaches ensure only a $C^0$ continuity in their rendering algorithms.
-The multi-resolution function in our approach is a hierarchical sum of $C^2$ continuous functions, ensuring the $C^2$ continuity over the entire domain.
+The proper continuous interpolation between different octree levels has remained a challenge in multi-resolution volume rendering.
+Several proposed approaches ensure only a C^0 continuity in their rendering algorithms.
+The multiresolution function in our approach is a hierarchical sum of C^2 continuous functions, ensuring the C^2 continuity over the entire domain.

-3 Variational Reconstruction Basics
+3. Variational Reconstruction Basics